Skip to main content

 Overview

-InsForge Functions provide a secure, scalable serverless compute platform that runs JavaScript/TypeScript code in isolated Deno workers with full access to the InsForge SDK.
+InsForge Functions provide a secure, scalable serverless compute platform that runs JavaScript/TypeScript code with full access to the InsForge SDK.
+The architecture supports two runtime modes depending on your deployment:

 Core Components